JuliaHealth/OMOPCDMCohortCreator.jl/docs/src/tutorials/r_tutorial.md

 > **NOTE:** An internet connection will be needed to download this data.
 > After this data is downloaded, internet is no longer required for this tutorial.

-## Create Database Connection to Eunomia :floppy_disk:
+## Create Database Connection to Eunomia 💾

 After you have finished your set up in R, we need to establish a connection to the Eunomia SQLite database that we will use for the rest of the tutorial: